 Boticario – a super quirky pub located in what used to be a pharmacy.
 It’s very vintage, and the atmosphere is unique yet friendly.

+Alternatively, cabs are fairly cheap – especially if you can share the costs with other people.
 Uber is illegal in Argentina, but you can download the app Cabify which works pretty much the same way.

 El Calafate is a nice place to explore.
 A walk along the lake is the perfect occasion to admire the incredible local bird life, with pink flamingos living in the lagoon, battling the wind which blows strong in this part of the country.
 Laguna Nimez is an even better place for birdwatching.